The Mormon Temple Open House

 In Biblical times sacred ordinances were administered in holy edifices for the spiritual salvation of ancient Israel.
 These buildings thus were not synagogues, nor any other ordinary places of worship… Following the pattern of Biblical days, the Lord again in our day has provided these ordinances for the salvation of all who will believe, and directs that temples be built in which to perform those sacred rites (Why Mormons Build Temples, p.
 2).

-Unfortunately, the limited descriptions provided during the silent tour do not explain the many differences between the biblical temple of Jerusalem and the 170+ LDS temples located around the world.
-Indeed, there are a number of differences between the biblical and LDS temple, including:
+Unfortunately, the limited descriptions provided during the silent tour do not explain the many differences between the biblical temple of Jerusalem and the LDS temple.

-- The LDS Church has more than 170 other temples scattered across the globe; the Jews recognized only the temple in Jerusalem.
+• The LDS Church has several hundred other temples scattered across the globe and continue to build 30+ temples each year throughout the world; the Jews recognized only the temple in Jerusalem.
+Temples in Samaria and Arad were condemned.

-- The temple in Jerusalem was all about sacrifice, including blood animal sacrifices.
+• The temple in Jerusalem was all about sacrifice, including blood animal sacrifices.
 People brought these animals to have them slaughtered on behalf of their sins.
 Jesus fulfilled this role, according to the biblical book of Hebrews.
+Mormon temples do not involve animal sacrifice.

-- Most of the work in the LDS temple is about work on behalf of the dead, including proxy baptisms for people who are no longer living.
+• Most of the work in the LDS temple is about work on behalf of the dead, including proxy baptisms for people who are no longer living.
+This was never an ordinance in the Bible.

-- The priests officiating in the Jerusalem temple had to be from the tribe of Levi.
+• The priests officiating in the Jerusalem temple had to be from the tribe of Levi.
 This was commanded in Numbers 3:6-10.
-This command is ignored in LDS temples, as the majority of the membership is not a member of this Jewish tribe.
+This command is ignored in LDS temples, as the majority of the membership do not belong to this Jewish tribe.

-- Wedding ceremonies never occurred in the Jerusalem temple, yet this is a common practice in LDS temples.
+• Wedding ceremonies never occurred in the Jerusalem temple, yet this is a major function at LDS temples.

-- If you take a tour during the temple open house, you will have a chance to see most of the rooms in this temple.
-However, you will not have the chance to see the washing and anointing room.
+• If you take a tour during the temple open house, you will have a chance to see most of the rooms in this temple.
+However, you will not have the chance to see the washing and anointing room, one of which is located behind two curtains on the right side of the wall just before entering the celestial room.
 Ask at the end of the tour why you weren’t allowed to see this room.
 If the LDS Church is wanting you to know more about its temple, why the silent tour?
 And why hide this room?

 Latter-day Saints are not allowed to talk about what goes on inside the temple.
 We agree, this place is “sacred” for Latter-day Saints.
 At the same time, what goes on inside the temple is also “secret.”
 As Mormon historian Richard Bushman put it,